rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; margin: 0;">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/2yTltN_GZs4?si=3BZz2l3QU9EPhytd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

+There are some rare instances when even NeurIPS panels don't understand what little godzillas are saying.
+But you cant blame little godzillas, they are still small and have a lot to learn.
+Little Godzilla just forgot what he had to say when he grabbed the microphone, he is not comfortable on big stages you know.
+For eg, you can play this video.
+Do notice the super-cute smirk at :-).
+Splendid!!!
+Just in good-humour hehe.